ropensci/lingtypology/README.md

 library(lingtypology)
 ```

-For a detailed tutorial see [GitHub pages](https://agricolamz.github.io/lingtypology/) or package vign.
+For a detailed tutorial see [GitHub pages](https://agricolamz.github.io/lingtypology/).

 You can contribute to `lingtypology` by